serge1/COFFI/doc/mainpage.md

 Adhering to ISO C++ (C++14 and newer), it compiles on a wide variety of architectures and compilers.

-As the COFF binary format standard is extended or violated in many implementations, this library only supports a subset of COFF implementations, including:
+As the COFF binary format standard is extended or violated in many implementations, this library only supports a very small subset of the COFF implementations, including:

 - Windows portable executable (PE) format
 - Texas Instruments COFF